cdapio/cdap/cdap-docs/reference-manual/source/java-client-api.rst

   // Construct the client used to interact with CDAP ProgramClient programClient = new ProgramClient(clientConfig);

-  // Start a Service in the WordCount example programClient.start("WordCount", ProgramType.SERVICE, "RetrieveCounts");
+  // Start a service in the WordCount example programClient.start("WordCount", ProgramType.SERVICE, "RetrieveCounts");

   // Fetch live information from the HelloWorld example